-Pollutant Control Approach: Roadside ditches should be maintained to preserve the condition and capacity for which they were originally constructed, and to minimize bare or thinly vegetated ground surfaces.
+Pollutant Control Approach: Maintain roadside ditches to preserve the condition and capacity for which they were originally constructed, and to minimize bare or thinly vegetated ground surfaces.
 Maintenance practices should provide for ESC (refer to Activity A3.6 Landscaping and Lawn/Vegetation Management).

-- Inspect roadside ditches regularly, as needed, to identify sediment accumulations and localized erosion. - Clean ditches on a regular basis, as needed.
-Ditches should be kept free of rubbish and debris. - Vegetation in ditches often prevents erosion and cleanses runoff waters.
+- Inspect roadside ditches regularly to identify sediment accumulations and localized erosion. - Clean ditches on a regular basis, as needed.
+Keep ditches free of rubbish and debris. - Vegetation in ditches often prevents erosion and cleanses runoff waters.
 Remove vegetation only when flow is blocked or excess sediments have accumulated.
 Conduct ditch maintenance (seeding, fertilizer application, harvesting) in late spring and/or early fall, where possible.
 This allows vegetative cover to be reestablished by the next wet season, thereby minimizing erosion of the ditch as well as making the ditch effective as a biofilter. - In the area between the edge of the pavement and the bottom of the ditch, commonly known as the "bare earth zone," use grass vegetation, wherever possible.
-Vegetation should be established from the top of the slope of the ditch as long as it does not block the sightlines required for safety. - Diversion ditches on top of cut slopes that are constructed to prevent slope erosion by intercepting surface drainage must be maintained to retain their diversion shape and capability. - Ditch cleanings are not to be left on the roadway surfaces.
-Sweep dirt and debris remaining on the pavement at the completion of ditch cleaning operations. - Roadside ditch cleanings not contaminated by spills or other releases and not associated with a stormwater treatment system such as a bioswale may be screened to remove litter and separated into soil and vegetative matter (leaves, grass, needles, branches, etc.).
-The soil fraction may be handled as 'clean soils' and the vegetative matter can be composted or disposed of in a municipal

-- waste landfill.
-For more information, please see "Recommendations for Management of Road maintenance material," in Appendix IV-C of this volume. - Roadside ditch cleanings contaminated by spills or other releases known or suspected to contain dangerous waste must be handled following the Dangerous Waste Regulations (Chapter 173-303 WAC) unless testing determines it is not dangerous waste. - Inspect culverts on a regular basis for scour or sedimentation at the inlet and outlet, and repair as necessary.
+Establish vegetation from the top of the slope of the ditch as long as it does not block the sightlines required for safety. - Maintain diversion ditches on top of cut slopes constructed to prevent slope erosion by intercepting surface drainage to retain their diversion shape and capability. - Do not leave ditch cleanings on roadway surfaces.
+Sweep, collect, and dispose of dirt and debris remaining on the pavement at the completion of ditch cleaning operations. - Roadside ditch cleanings contaminated by spills or other releases known or suspected to contain dangerous waste must be handled following the Dangerous Waste Regulations (Chapter 173-303 WAC).
+If testing determines it is not dangerous waste but contaminants are present, consult with the Thurston County Health Department 360-867-2664 for disposal options. - Inspect culverts on a regular basis for scour or sedimentation at the inlet and outlet, and repair as necessary.
 Give priority to those culverts conveying perennial and/or salmon-bearing streams and culverts near streams in areas of high sediment load, such as those near subdivisions during construction.

-• Install biofiltration swales, bioinfiltration swales and filter strips to treat roadside runoff wherever practicable and use engineered topsoils wherever necessary to maintain adequate vegetation (CH2M Hill 2000).
-Consider using the Ecology Embankment BMP where adequate slope and level of traffic permit it.
+- Install biofiltration swales, bioinfiltration swales and filter strips to treat roadside runoff wherever practicable and use engineered topsoils wherever necessary to maintain adequate vegetation (CH2M Hill 2000).
+Consider using the Media Filter Drain BMP where adequate slope and level of traffic permit it.
 These systems can improve infiltration and stormwater pollutant control upstream of roadside ditches.
-See Volume V of this manual, Runoff Treatment BMPs, for additional information about biofiltration swales, bioinfiltration swales, filter strips, and ecology embankments.
+See Volume V of this manual, Runoff Treatment BMPs, for additional information about biofiltration swales, bioinfiltration swales, filter strips, and media filter drains. - Consider screening roadside ditch cleanings not contaminated by spills or other releases and not associated with a stormwater treatment system such as a bioswale to remove litter.
+Separate screenings into soil and vegetative matter (leaves, grass, needles, branches, etc.) categories.
+Compost or dispose of the vegetative matter in a municipal waste landfill.
+Consult the Thurston County Health Department 360-867-2664 to discuss use or disposal options for the soil portion.
+For more information, please see "Recommendations for Management of Material Generated from Road Maintenance Activities," in Appendix IV-C of this volume.